ibm-cloud-docs/watsonxdata/known_issues.md

 **Workaround:** Provide select privilege for the schema the user created.

-## Issue: Access denied message occurs when querying an external database
+## Issue: Access denied when querying an external database
 {: #known_issues2}

 When a user with the User role and Create access (the user only has Create access), is added to an external database, they cannot run the select query from the table they have created.
 Though the user can connect to the Presto engine and create tables and schemas, they cannot query from the table.
 The system displays an `Access Denied` message.